Effective date: May 26, 2020

 YOUR RIGHTS REGARDING INFORMATION ABOUT YOU

 Any assistance (physical, communicative, etc.) you need to exercise your rights will be provided to you by the Agency.

 You have the following rights regarding information we maintain about you:

 To review and copy health information that may be used to make decisions about you, you must submit your request in writing to our Records Department.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
-If you seek an electronic copy in a specific form or format of any portion of your electronic health record, and the Agency is unable to readily produce the copy in that form or format, we will work with you to provide an alternative form or format for the electronic copy.
+If you request a copy of the information, we may charge a reasonable, cost-based fee for copying, mailing, or supplies associated with your request.
+If you seek an electronic copy in a specific form or format of any portion of your health record, and the Agency is unable to readily produce the copy in that form or format, we will work with you to provide an alternative form or format for the electronic copy.

-We may deny or limit access to your request to inspect and copy in certain very limited circumstances.
-If you are denied or limited access to health information, you may request that the decision be reviewed.
-Another health care professional chosen by the Agency will review your request and the denial.
+We may deny your request or limit your access to inspect and copy only in certain very limited circumstances.
+Should you be denied or provided only limited access to your health information because it was determined that permitting you access might endanger or substantially harm you or another person, you may request that the decision be reviewed.
+The Agency will choose a different health care professional to review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 Right to Amend.
 If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the Agency.

 To request an amendment, your request must be made in writing and submitted to our Records Department.
 In addition, you must provide a reason that supports your request.